 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Jim Flammang

-The Coupé features a Skyhook automatic suspension control system that was developed with Mannesmann-Sachs.
+Maserati's Skyhook automatic suspension control system was developed with Mannesmann-Sachs.
 Sensors monitor movement in the wheels and body, and a computer changes damping according to driving and road-surface conditions.

-Interior For both of its models, Maserati promises “lavish equipment levels for life onboard.”
-In the handcrafted interior, many shades of leather upholstery are offered.
-An information center in the console holds a 5.8-inch color display for the music system, trip computer and climate controls.
+Interior In the handcrafted interior, many shades of leather upholstery are offered.
+An information center in the console holds a 5.8-inch color display for the sound system, trip computer and climate controls.
 Options include a navigation system, xenon high-intensity-discharge headlights, rear parking sensors and a five-CD changer in the trunk.